Back to blog

 Residency & Practical Details

-Guatemala's local tax rates are among the lowest in the world — even if you earn locally, you're only paying 5–7%.
+Guatemala's local rates of 5–7% are among the lowest globally even on locally sourced income.
 The investor visa provides a pathway to permanent residency.
-Antigua Guatemala is popular with expats for its colonial charm and low costs ($1,000–$1,500/month).
-Safety varies significantly by area.
-Banking and infrastructure are limited compared to Panama or Costa Rica.
+Antigua Guatemala is the principal expat hub, with cost of living commonly reported at $1,000–$1,500/month.
+Safety varies materially by region, and banking and infrastructure depth is below Panama and Costa Rica.

 5. Nicaragua — Cheapest Option, Highest Risk